seeker19110/For-Hermes/content/factor-01-natural-language-to-tool-calls.md

 # The LLM takes natural language and returns a structured object
 nextStep = await llm.determineNextStep(
   """
-  create a payment link for $750 to Jeff for sponsoring the february AI tinkerers meetup
+  create a payment link for $750 to Terri for sponsoring the february AI tinkerers meetup
   """
   )